 a large Pyrex glass measuring cup (4 or 6 cup is best)

 silicone or metal soap molds

 a medium-sized stainless steel pot

 a small dish towel

 a knife, wooden stirring utensil, and a cutting board

-- Place dish towel inside your stainless steel pot and place 4 cups of water.
+- Place a dishtowel inside of your stainless steel pot and add about 4 cups of water to the pot.
 Turn heat on medium and place your Pyrex dish inside making sure the bottom is on the towel.
-Let it heat and melt while stirring every minute until all has melted.
+Let it heat while stirring every minute until all has melted.

 - Remove the Pyrex container from the stove and add in charcoal stirring slowing to incorporate.